tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 A primary goal of encrypted DNS is improving the privacy and security of DNS queries and answers in the presence of malicious attackers.
-Such attackers are assumed to interfere with or otherwise impede DNS traffic and corresponding discovery mechanisms, in any way possible, in an attempt to prevent usage of encrypted DNS.
-For example, an attacker may block connectivity to a resolver chosen by the user.
+Such attackers are assumed to interfere with or otherwise impede DNS traffic and corresponding discovery mechanisms.
+They may be on-path or off-path between the client and entities with which the client communicates.
+These attackers can inject, tamper, or otherwise interfere with traffic as needed.
+Given these capabilities, an attacker may have a variety of goals, including, though not limited to:

+- Monitor and profile clients by observing unencrypted DNS traffic

+- Modify client unencrypted DNS traffic to interfere with or augment the user experience

+- Block encrypted DNS

 Clients MUST treat the network as such an attacker unless given some means of authenticating or otherwise trusting the network.

 Given this type of attacker, discovery mechanisms must be designed carefully to not worsen a client's security or privacy posture in such networks.
 In particular, attackers must not be able to: